Dalla01/Segmentation_SamGeo_RiceFields/README.md

 ### Random Forest Classification in Google Earth Engine - GEE

-By using the code [Irrigated Rice Areas Classification](RiceAreasClassification.js)
+By using the code [Irrigated Rice Areas Classification](RiceAreasClassification.js) and downloading the [Shapefile archives](Shapefiles)

 ### Creating an additional file to request RFE and FSCORE functions
 ```javascript